kutoft/natural-living-chiro/src/pages/home/index.md

     - alt: Google Play Store
       image: /img/favicon-32x32.png
 sections:
-  section:
   - heading: Have A Question?
     description: Ask us anything, at anytime.
 We will do our best to get back to you as soon as we can.
     backgroundColor: secondary
     link:
       text: Ask A Question
       destination: /
   - heading: Have A Question?
     description: Ask us anything, at anytime.
 We will do our best to get back to you as soon as we can.
     backgroundColor: primary
     link:
       text: Ask A Question
       destination: /
   - heading: Have A Question?
     description: Ask us anything, at anytime.
 We will do our best to get back to you as soon as we can.
     backgroundColor: primary-light
     link:
       text: Ask A Question
       destination: /
 support:
   heading: Have A Question?
   description: Ask us anything, at anytime.
 We will do our best to get back to you as soon as we can.